eva-llm/eva-judge/README.md

 # Project Inspiration & Attribution

 This project is inspired by [promptfoo](https://github.com/promptfoo/promptfoo), including author's work on the G-Eval framework there.
-The LLM-as-a-judge prompts are copied from promptfoo and adapted for project-specific issues.
+The LLM-as-a-Judge prompts are copied from promptfoo and adapted for project-specific issues.

 # eva-judge

-A TypeScript/Node.js package for evaluating and managing test cases, prompts, and registry logic for AI or code evaluation workflows.
+A TypeScript/Node.js package for evaluating and managing test cases, prompts, and registry logic for AI or code evaluation workflows with LLM-Rubric or G-Eval.

 ## Features
 - Configuration management for evaluation workflows